Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Two-points correlations on trees

 We will prove \cref{eq:path_partition_combinatorial} by induction on $n$.
 Note that for $n=1$ we have $Z_1(q)=q$ and for $n=2$ we have $Z_2(q)=q^2+2q$, so in both these cases \cref{eq:path_partition_combinatorial} holds.
 Now assume that $n>2$.
 Then by \cref{eq:path_laplacian_recurrence}, the induction hypothesis and repeated applications of Pascal's formula we have that

-\fbox{\cref{eq:path_partition_spectral}} Let $L$ denote the graph Laplacian of $PG_n$, tsince due to~\eqref{Z} the partition function is the characteristic polynomial of $L$, it can be directly obtained from its spectrum, which is given in \cite{vanmieghem2010spectra}, from which:
+\fbox{\cref{eq:path_partition_spectral}} Let $L$ denote the graph Laplacian of $PG_n$, since due to~\eqref{Z} the partition function is the characteristic polynomial of $L$, it can be directly obtained from its spectrum, which is given in \cite{vanmieghem2010spectra}, from which:

 \fbox{\cref{eq:path_partition_recurrence}} We have shown above that the partition function satisfies the recurrence relation in \cref{eq:path_laplacian_recurrence} .
 Using the initial conditions $Z_1(q)=q$ and $Z_2(q)=q^2+2q$, this linear recurrence relation has solution